macchicken/SimpleECommerceSystem/README.md

 Use Spring 4 and integrate with spring security 4.0

-jersey as web service deployment framework, and use another buid config to create a new war package for rest service in the AWS
+jersey as web service deployment framework, and use another build config to create a new war package for rest service in the AWS

 use InternalResourceViewResolver as common view rendering engine

 jsp view file is used in this project

-main interaction between view page and controller is jax
+main interaction between view page and controller is ajax

 it has not used any json, i mainly use div load to cooperate all the data communications